emagiz/emdocs/mds/microlearning/microlearning-topic-and-topic-properties.md

 	- The amount of GB needed for your solution is the biggest cost driver
 	- Topics are automatically generated in eMagiz when you draw the line in Capture
 - Think about your retention policy when implementing the Event Streaming solution to get a grip on the cost aspect of Event Streaming
+- Check your configuration with the help of Design Architecture to make sure that the configured amount of GB is allowed under your current contract

 ## 6. Suggested Additional Readings